YALSA Award for Excellence in Nonfiction for Young Adults

 Honor Title(s)

-A short list of up to five Finalists will be announced during early December, with the winner announced during the following Midwinter Conference in January.
+A short list of up to five Finalists will be announced the first week in December, with the winner announced during the following Midwinter Conference in January.
 The remaining maximum of four titles will then be considered Honor Titles.

-Committee members should not solicit publishers for favors, invitations, etc. If members receive these, however, they will use their own judgment in accepting.
+3. Committee members must not solicit publishers for favors, invitations, etc. If members receive these, however, they will use their own judgment in accepting.
 Publishers understand that such acceptance in no way influences members' actions or selections.

 Last revision, March 2013.
 These procedures are subject to review and possible revision by the Organizations and Bylaws committee with final approval by the YALSA Board of Directors.